cancenik/AST/README.txt

 2) Merge.R

 After this your directory should have three files: RIBO_MERGED, RNA_MERGED, and MERGED.
 You don't need any arguments for this, but look at the globrx patterns within the script to make sure that they match what it needs to be.
-The script will run some code twice, one for RIBO, and one for RNA, so you want to make sure that the first time, ti's getting all the RIBO replicates, and the second time it's getting only the RNA replicates
+The script will run some code twice, one for RIBO, and one for RNA, so you want to make sure that the first time, it's getting all the RIBO replicates, and the second time it's getting only the RNA replicates

 Commandline execution: